 Our applications are built with security-by-design.
 Customer data may only be accessed through the application layer, and whether via the UI or an API, user access controls are enforced for every communication.

-Zeplin's users are the owners of their projects.
-They have the control to invite, allow access to, or remove access to their project at any time.
-All users need a username/password combination.
-Users self-register to the Zeplin platform, are validated via an email verification.
+All users need a unique user ID.
+Users self-register to the Zeplin platform and are validated via an email verification.
 If you use Zeplin to manage your password, you'll need to supply a password that meets minimum security requirements (specifically, we follow NIST SP800-63b).
 If a user enters an incorrect password a number of times, the account will be temporarily locked out for an hour.
 No customer or employee password is ever stored in the clear at any time in any cache, file, database, or access log.

 Customer Data Confidentiality

 Design data in Zeplin is strongly managed to ensure it remains confidential.
 We use the strong segregation mechanisms in AWS to ensure data does not leak outside of Zeplin's control.
-All your images and design data are stored in encrypted S3 containers, sandboxed and segregated from other users' data by the Zeplin back-end, which controls all access to stored data and checks and enforces permissions for every network request.
+Within our Cloud services, all your images and design data are stored in encrypted S3 containers, sandboxed and segregated from other users' data by the Zeplin back-end, which controls all access to stored data and checks and enforces permissions for every network request.

 Minimal Data Stored, and Never Shared

 We upload as little of your information as possible.
-When designers export their designs into Zeplin, it only stores the layer data along with an image - never the actual design file.
+When designers export their designs into Zeplin's cloud services, we only store the layer data along with an image - never the actual design file.
 When you scan your code with the Omlet tool, only summarised information is uploaded to let us show you component usage and dependencies - we never upload any of your code.
 Most information never leaves your own computer, and Zeplin does not share any design information or make use of design data processing by any third party vendors.

 Mobile Device Security